Information on Sewing Machine Maintenance

 Sewing machines are usually outfitted with a one-year warranty and with proper maintenance you should extend the life of your sewing machine.

-Cleaning of Sewing Machine Sewer Hopper
+Cleaning of Sewing Machine Sewer Hopper or Bobbin Area

-Area Sewing machines come in many different varieties but have some common areas of cleaning.
+Sewing machines come in many different varieties but have some common areas of cleaning.
 Sewing machine sewer hoppers, also known as bobbin cases or bobbins, need to be cleaned periodically so that the thread can travel smoothly into and out of the machine and onto the needle plate or presser foot (which hold it firmly in place), without any issues.

 Sewers who use oil based lubricants for oiling their machines especially will find threads sticking in this area due to being slightly oily/greasy and not easily cleared away by normal washing and rinsing.
 Sewing machine sewer hoppers can be easily cleaned, simply by taking out the bobbin case, using a plastic or wooden tool to push any threads that may stick in the area back into the bobbin case and then reinsert it and put on the cover.
 This process should be repeated until no more threads are stuck in this area of the sewing machine.